Bizcuit/vscode-ampscript/README.md

 ### How to connect to Marketing Cloud

-As of now, you **can only edit existing assets** (content blocks, emails, cloudpage and json message).
+As of now, you **can only edit existing assets** (content blocks, emails, cloudpage, json message, sql queries and dataextensions).
 Functionality that is not supported at the moment: create new asset, rename asset, move asset to a different folder, delete asset.

 * In your MC accout, create a new installed package and add a 'Server-to-Server' API integration Component
 * Add the following permissions: